Khalilsqu/GIFtoolsCookbook/content/AtoZ/NS/data.rst

 	- Ensure that :ref:`IO headers are set <objectSetioHeaders>` for all impedance data.

 .. note:: In this case, MT data are in a widely used coordinate system which matches that of the GIF codes.
 If a non-standard coordinate system is being used in the EDI files, it is imperative the user transform the data to GIF within GIFtools before inverting.
-This can be done by :ref:`changing data headers <objectDataHeaders>`, :ref:`multiplying certain columns by -1 <objectConstantCalculator>` and/or :ref:`re-setting io Headers <objectSetioHeaders>`.
+This can be done by :ref:`changing data headers <objectDataHeaders>`, :ref:`multiplying certain columns by -1 <objectCalculator>` and/or :ref:`re-setting io Headers <objectSetioHeaders>`.

 Interpreting the data